q-viper/q-viper.github.io/_posts/2022-01-16-connecting-windows-mysql-from-wsl.md

 mysql -u wsl_root -p -h 192.168.xxx.xxx
 ```

 Please remember that in above command xxx is just a placeholder.
+Also, `root` is just a username that we tried to login with. **We will get an error right now with above command and we will fix it.**

 ### Making New User in MySQL to make a Call from WSL